unibas-gravis/scalismo-microsite/docs/mdocs/tutorials/tutorial8.md

 ---
-layout: docs
-title: Rigid alignment
-section: "tutorials"
+id: tutorial8
+title: Posterior Shape Models
 ---

-{% include head.html %}

-# Posterior Shape Models

 In this tutorial we will use Gaussian processes for regression tasks and experiment with the concept of posterior shape models.
 This will form the basics for the next tutorial, where we will see how these tools can be applied to construct a reconstruction of partial shapes.

 ##### Related resources